Azure-Samples/eks-aks-migration-guide/setup-eks-cluster.md

 This guide helps you to create all of the required resources to get started with Amazon Elastic Kubernetes Service (Amazon EKS) using eksctl, a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS.
 At the end of this tutorial, you will have a running Amazon EKS cluster that you can deploy applications to.

-### Some Pre-Requisites:
+### Prerequisites:

-You need to have an AWS account.
-Secondly, you must have a basic knowledge of AWS and Kubernetes.
-Third, you must have AWS CLI set up in your system with a dedicated profile allowing ADMIN Access so that it can directly use the EKS.

-Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster.
+Before you start this tutorial, check you have these prerequisites in place.

+- An AWS account and IAM credentials.
+- AWS CLI set up - A command line tool for working with AWS resources.
+For more information, see [Install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-`kubectl` – A command line tool for working with Kubernetes clusters.
+- `kubectl` – A command line tool for working with Kubernetes clusters.
 For more information, see [Installing or updating kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

-`eksctl` – A command line tool for working with EKS clusters that automates many individual tasks.
+- `eksctl` – A command line tool for working with EKS clusters that automates many individual tasks.
 For more information, see [Installation](https://eksctl.io/installation) in the `eksctl` documentation.

-`Required IAM permissions` – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources.
+- `Required IAM permissions` – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Container Service for Kubernetes](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide.
 You must complete all steps in this guide as the same user.
 To check the current user, run the following command:

 ```bash
 aws sts get-caller-identity